Znack/front-end-tips/css.md

 ## Common requirements

 #### CSS is dangerous
 All CSS rules are global and almost all newbies misuse this feature.
-It is extremely easy end up medium and large projects with mess overcomplicated styles.
+It is extremely easy to end up medium and large projects with mess overcomplicated styles.
 If you trapped - you couldn't change any style without modifying the whole bunch of other elements.
-To prevent this conflicts learn and use various methods of orginizing the styles:
+To prevent these conflicts learn and use various methods of organizing the styles:
 1. [BEM](https://en.bem.info/)
 2. [Simple CSS pattern](https://isobar-idev.github.io/code-standards/#css_a_simple_css_code_pattern)
 3. [rscss](http://rscss.io/)

 #### Use [Pixel Perfect Extension](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) if client has provided you with the design mockups
- Always set appropriate scale for the web-page to be able compare all dimensions
+ Always set appropriate scale for the web page to be able to compare all dimensions

 #### Don't use styles from external sources
  CDN is not extremely useful.
 Possibility that user's browser has already cached the library with appropriate version is very low